What Are Poker Chips

 6. Ensure Enough Chips for the Entire Game

-- Having too few chips can disrupt the flow of the game, especially as blinds increase or players accumulate larger stacks.
+- Too few chips can disrupt the game's flow, especially as blinds increase or players accumulate larger stacks.

 7. Consider Using a Bank for Cash Games